-The OVER LOAD LED indicates that the inverter has shut itself down because of severe overload, an AC wiring fault, or another AC voltage source connected to the output.
+The OVER LOAD LED indicates that the inverter has shut itself down because of severe overload, an AC wiring fault or a short circuit.

 If the OVER LOAD LED comes on, turn off the On/Off switch, correct the fault condition, and then turn the switch back on.